Table of Contents

 Inefficient production of red blood cells

-There are certain natural and acquired conditions and situations that can inhibit the body’s ability to produce enough red blood cells.
-Poor eating habits (deficiency of iron, folic acid, Vitamin B12), inconsistent hormone quantities (erythropoietin), chronic illnesses and pregnancy are some of the acquired conditions that can lead to anemia.
+Multiple conditions can inhibit the body’s ability to produce enough red blood cells.
+For instance, poor eating habits (deficiency of iron, folic acid, Vitamin B12), inconsistent hormone quantities (erythropoietin), chronic illnesses, and pregnancy.
 An acquired or inherited condition that can inhibit the production of optimal values of red blood cells is Aplastic anemia.
+Patients with chronic kidney disease have anemia due to decreased production of erythropoietin.

 Anemia resulting from chronic disease

-Anemia caused by extreme destruction of red blood cells
+Anemia caused by an excessive destruction of red blood cells

 The general symptoms may include: